erikandersson96/portfolio-project-four/TESTING.md

 ### Wave

 `What To Eat` website has been tested at [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/). `WAVE` is a suite of evaluation tools that helps authors make their web content more accessible to individuals with disabilities (Taken from Wave website).
-And I got `7` contrast errors and `1` alert for `Suspicious alternative text` like demonstrated in the image below:
+And I got `7` contrast errors and `1` alert for `Suspicious alternative text` for the start page like demonstrated in the image below:

 **WAVE errors and alert:**